richtabor/MerlinWP/README.md

 2. Add the merlin-config.php file in your theme's directory

 ### Include Merlin WP and the configuration file
-Include both the Merlin class (`merlin/merlin.php`) and the `merlin-config.php` file.
+Include the Merlin class (`merlin/merlin.php`) and the `merlin-config.php` file.
 Refer to the example below:
 ```
 require get_parent_theme_file_path( '/inc/merlin/merlin.php' );
 require get_parent_theme_file_path( '/inc/merlin-config.php' );
 ```

+> Note: In the example above, the `/merlin/` folder and the `merlin-config.php` file are both placed within the theme's `/inc/` folder directory location.
+>

 ### Configure the configuration file
 The `merlin-config.php` file tells Merlin WP where the class is installed and where your demo content is located.
 It also let's you modify any of the text strings throughout the wizard.